Welcome to the Barre Unified Union School District (BUUSD) Special Services Department

 Please be advised that all special education records for those students formerly attending Spaulding High School, Barre City Elementary and Middle School, and Barre Town Middle and Elementary School who graduated, moved, or transferred in the 2011/12 school year will be destroyed on or about August 1 2019.

-If you would like to receive your records, send a signed letter of request to Barre Supervisory Union, Special Services Office, 120 Ayers St., Barre VT 05641.
+If you would like to receive your records, send a signed letter of request to Barre Unified Union School District, Special Services Office, 120 Ayers St., Barre VT 05641.

 Section 504 Notice to Parents of Children with Disabilities, and Parents with Children with Suspected Disabilities